Vera Molnar

 Description

-Molnar refused to “play the game” of seeking artistic recognition from galleries and institutions.
-The absence of “publicity” given to the artist delayed her recognition by the public considerably.
+Molnár taught aesthetics and art history at the Université de Paris I, Sorbonne, from 1985 to 1990.
+She notably refused to “play the game” of seeking artistic recognition from galleries and institutions, and this absence of self-promotion delayed her public recognition considerably.

 Explore Artworks By Vera Molnar